buildbot/buildbot/master/docs/manual/customization.rst

 Build steps act as their own factories, so their constructors are a bit more complex than necessary.
 In the configuration file, a :class:`~buildbot.process.buildstep.BuildStep` object is instantiated, but because steps store state locally while executing, this object cannot be used during builds.
-Instead, the build machinery calls the step's :meth:`~buildbot.process.buildstep.BuildStep.getStepFactory` method to get a tuple of a callable and keyword arguments that should be used to create a new instance.

 Consider the use of a :class:`BuildStep` in :file:`master.cfg`::